|

 Painters of Louis XIV

+The room of paiters of Louis XIV in the department of French Paintings.
 Louis XIV commissioned the portrait of himself as a gift for his grandson Philip V of Spain.
 It remained in the royal collections until after the Revolution, when in 1793 it was handed over to the Muséum Central des Arts de la République, later known as the Musée du Louvre (The Louvre Museum).
+2011-04-03

 Show on map